neutroninteractive/siteflavor-boilerplate/README.md

 In your positron project, add a directory to the siteflavor directory named after your domain.
 For this example chocolatechip will be out directory name.

-Copy everything _except the gitignore file_ into your new directory.
+Copy everything from the boilerplate _except the gitignore file_ into your new directory.

 #### Rename Files and Directories
 * Rename the in /templates/ rename the boilerplate directory to the chocolatechip